A Factor-Adjusted Multiple Testing Procedure with Application to Mutual Fund Selection: Methodology

-Before we turn to describe our factor-adjusted multiple testing procedure, we first introduce some commonly used notations.
-Denote by $\mN_0$, $\mN_1$ the set of indices corresponding to the true null and non-null in \eqref{2.5}, respectively.
-Let $N_0$ and $N_1$ be the cardinality of $\mN_0$ and $\mN_1$ and define by $\pi_0=\lim_{N \rightarrow \infty}N_0/N$ the asymptotic proportion of the true null.
+Before we describe our factor-adjusted multiple testing procedure, we introduce some commonly used notations.
+The sets of indices corresponding to the true null and non-null in \eqref{2.5} are denoted by $\mI_0$, $\mI_1$, respectively.
+Let $N_0$ and $N_1$ be the cardinality of $\mI_0$ and $\mI_1$, and define by $\pi_0=\lim_{N \rightarrow \infty}N_0/N$ the asymptotic proportion of the true null.
 Similar to \cite{Storey:Taylor:Siegmund:2004}, we define the following empirical processes: